Buoyancy driven bubbly flows: scaling of velocities in bubble columns operated in the heterogeneous regime

 Figures \ref{fig12} and \ref{fig13} show that, in the heterogeneous regime, the velocity fluctuations in the liquid as well as in the gas remain proportional to the mean velocity.
 Hence, all the findings on the scaling of mean velocities in the core region of the bubble column also apply to velocity fluctuations.
-One may be puzzled by such a result, but physical arguments similar to those evoked in section \ref{sec2} can explain that feature.
-The idea is that, in the heterogeneous regime, the contributions to velocity fluctuations in the liquid by the relative motion at the bubble scale, i.e. the so-called bubble induced-turbulence, which is at the origin of large ratio $V_L'/V_L$ observed Fig. \ref{fig12} in the homogeneous regime (see \cite{risso2018agitation}), is not the leading mechanism.
+One may be puzzled by such result, but physical arguments similar to those evoked in section \ref{sec2} can explain that feature.
+The idea is that, in the heterogeneous regime, the contributions to velocity fluctuations in the liquid phase by the relative motion at the bubble scale, i.e. the so-called bubble induced-turbulence, which is at the origin of large ratio $V_L'/V_L$ observed Fig. \ref{fig12} in the homogeneous regime (see \cite{risso2018agitation}), is not the leading mechanism.
 Instead, in the heterogeneous regime, the agitation in the liquid is due to the presence of meso-scale structures.
 The later have been put in evidence and quantified with a 1D Vorono\"i analysis performed on the phase indicator function delivered by optical probes.
 With such Vorono\"i tesselations, we have shown that in the heterogeneous regime these flows as organized in clusters (high void fraction regions) and voids (low void fraction regions) (\cite{raimundo2019hydrodynamics}).
 The variations in void fraction from one meso-scale structure to the other induce buoyancy forces that spatially fluctuate, and hence a velocity field that changes from one structure to the other.
 These meso-scale structures are transported by the mean flow and they could also form and disappear.
 Hence, at a fixed point in space, the passage of successive structures induce the velocity fluctuations that are precisely those detected by an Eulerian measuring technique, i.e. they are the quantities $V_L'$ and $V_G'$ measured with local probes.
-We will come back to velocity fluctuations after having characterized the meso-scale structures and having analyzed their dynamics.